alexrutar/banditvis/README.md

 - Multiprocessing Control: You can specify how many cores you want to use using the `Cores` argument, and it will open the appropriate number of processes to generate the data.
 This feature is incompatible with the `Animate` argument.

 # Argument Summary
+## Using this Summary
+When you are preparing an input file, you can use this section to determine compatibliity.
+For more detail, see the PDF reference file under documentation; this provides a more detailed overview of each algorithm.
 ## The `Simulation` Class
 ### The `Algorithm` Sub-Class
 Algorithms describe the behaviour of the bandit arm-choosing behaviour.
 Here is a list of the currently supported algorithms (called using `algtype`), with description, compatibility, and additional arguments needed as support: